-The program began on May 1, 2020.
-A set of research tasks have been developed to address each of the program topic areas.
-The research team and scope of work for each task was selected through a request for proposal process administered through the NHR3 Center.
+The program began in May 1, 2020.
+Several groups have been working on Task Orders 01 and 02 of this program.
+The research team and scope of work for each task is selected through a request for proposal process administered through the NHR3 Center.
+Task Orders 03, 04 and 05 will be deployed soon.